yilany/remote-collab/Tutorials/Animals.md

 Now that we have embedded an image into your repository, we need to add a brief description of our image.
 If there is a group of animals of a given type in the image, we will _italicize_ the [collective noun](https://en.wikipedia.org/wiki/List_of_animal_names).

-In Markdown, normal text requires no fancy syntax: just write
+In Markdown, normally-styled text requires no fancy syntax: just write as you would normally.
+To _italicize_ some text, use the following syntax:

+	_some italicized text_

+This will show up as: _some italicized text_.

 ## Add a Horizontal Rule (Divider)